Winter Sports 101 – How To Fall Properly

 When you feel yourself losing balance, crouch down.
 Being closer to the ground reduces the distance you’ll travel when falling, making the impact less eventful.

 If you’re new to the sport, don’t be afraid to practice falling safely.
 Falling is inevitable, even as you get better, and it could make a huge difference as your skills progress.
 If you do get hurt on the slopes, our team is here to help you get off the sidelines and back out there.
-Give us a call at 703.444.5000 to schedule an appointment with one of our physicians here at Arthritis & Sports, or request an appointment online by clicking here.
+We invite you to call us at 703.444.5000 or click here to request an appointment with one of the physicians at Arthritis & Sports.
 To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter!